CZ-NIC/fred-docs/Architecture/TopLevelComponents/CORBAServers.rst

 ~~~~~~~~~~
 The :ref:`daemon <FRED-Arch-servers-cpp>` of the Domain Browser extension.

-This daemon implements operations for the :ref:`DomainBrowser service
+This daemon implements operations for the :ref:`Domain Browser extension
-<FRED-Arch-clients-db>`.
+<FRED-Features-Extensions>`.

 .. _FRED-Arch-servers-py: